 However, for an optimal solution that facilitates the efficient delivery of reliable data throughout the entire organisation, it's important to incorporate a data governance framework, integrate data quality, and provide analytics support.
 Where many catalogues are restricted to a particular technology stack, an enterprise catalogue must provide context for data coming from across, and even outside, the enterprise.

-Users that have confidence that data has optimal integrity, that can easily find and compare alternatives, and that are able to communicate seamlessly with the data owner, subject matter experts, and other stakeholders, are more comfortable using that data to drive insights, with less dependence on IT or other technical support.
+Users who have confidence that data has optimal integrity, can easily find and compare alternatives, and can communicate seamlessly with the data owner, subject matter experts, and other stakeholders, are more comfortable using that data to drive insights, with less dependence on IT or other technical support.

 FAQ about data catalogues